National Insurance Contributions (NIC)

 Class 2 Contributions:

 - £3.00 per week.

 Class 4 Contributions:

 - 9% on annual self-employed profits between £8,632 and £50,000 and 2% on profits thereafter.

 People who are absent from the UK but wish to maintain their contributions records may also make voluntary Class 3 contributions of £15.00 per week.

 Note, for temporary residents in the UK, it is not possible to arrange a reimbursement of national insurance contributions, but those who have spent a considerable period in the UK may have an entitlement to a UK state pension.
 The entitlement may also be increased by making additional voluntary contributions as indicated above.

-Note also that employees on properly structured assignments into the UK may not attract National Insurance Contributions, but any employer seeking to utilize this form of assignment should seek professional tax advice via our Inquiry Form.
+Employees on properly structured assignments into the UK may not need to pay National Insurance Contributions, but any employer seeking to utilize this form of assignment should seek professional tax advice via our Inquiry Form.